-I use a red wine balsamic reduction sauce to cook the shiitake mushrooms in.
-This sauce delicious over the polenta for a meatless vegan dish, but it would be delicious over chicken or steak as well.
+I use a red wine balsamic reduction sauce to cook the shiitake mushrooms.
+This sauce is delicious over the polenta for a meatless vegan dish, but it would be delicious over chicken or steak as well.

 I found these organic polenta rounds at my local Trader Joe’s.
 Have you tried these yet?
-It is a huge time saver when making dinner in a hurry.
+It is a huge time saver when making dinner or need an appetizer in a hurry.
 These polenta rounds crisp up on the edges when baked, making them a wonderful easy to eat appetizer.

 I just sliced the polenta into 1/2 inch thick circles and baked in my toaster oven for 15 minutes.

 Add fresh shiitake, red wine, balsamic vinegar, thyme, salt and pepper.